 - The building is designed to provide as a minimum 60-minute vertical fire resistance and 60-minute horizontal fire resistance.
-Please note the block is designed as open deck access therefore it is acceptable for non-fire rated windows to be adjacent to the deck. - 2) The premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to the open plan staircase. - A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows. - 4) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 5) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 6) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Please note the block is designed as open deck access therefore it is acceptable for non-fire rated windows to be adjacent to the deck. - 2) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows. - 3) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 4) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 5) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
 Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services.